List of Back to the Future (franchise) characters: Lorraine Baines/McFly

-Lorraine McFly, Baines (portrayed by Lea Thompson, voiced by Aimee Miles in Back to the Future: The Game), is married to George McFly and the mother of Marty, Linda and Dave.
+Lorraine McFly, née Baines (portrayed by Lea Thompson, voiced by Aimee Miles in Back to the Future: The Game), is married to George McFly and the mother of Marty, Linda and Dave.
 She is the oldest child of Sam (George DiCenzo) and Stella (Frances Lee McCain) Baines, and older sister of Milton (Jason Hervey), Sally (Maia Brewton), Toby, and Joey.

 In Back to the Future, Lorraine is initially portrayed in 1985 as middle-aged, out of shape, and unhappy with a drinking problem.
 In 1955, she became infatuated by Marty who was accidentally hit by her father with a car, this was in due part to Marty saving George, almost altering the timeline.
 After Marty changes the timeline and helps George gain his confidence and self-esteem, she is shown to be fit and happily married to George in 1985.
 In Part II, Lorraine is still happily married to George in 2015 but they are constantly disappointed in Marty for giving in to peer pressures that make his life difficult.
 In the alternate 1985 timeline, she is widowed and forced into a marriage to Biff Tannen.